cking94/cking94/README.md

   * Based in Ireland :ireland:
   * I work as a DevOps Engineer, where I write alot of CI/CD and release pipelines
   * I like to write in [Typescript](https://www.typescriptlang.org/) and [Rust](https://www.rust-lang.org/)
-  * I'm interested in helping developers write better (and safer) code! :sprinkles: :police:
+  * I'm interested in helping developers write better (and safer) code! :sparkles: :cop: